Mission & Vision

 In 1994

 In 1994, African Leadership and Reconciliation Ministries (ALARM) was founded as a response to the Rwandan genocide and the civil and political unrest within Burundi and the DR Congo.
+The founder, Rev. Dr. Celestin Musekura was in graduate school in Kenya when he founded ALARM and it was first registered in Kenya, where it established its African headquarters.
 Rev. Dr. Celestin Musekura survived the Rwandan Genocide and was left with a burden and calling to train and equip servant leaders in Africa while promoting inner healing and reconciliation.
 Rev. Dr. Celestin recognized the critical need to empower leaders within communities to understand the value of servant leadership, biblical peacebuilding, healing, forgiveness, reconciliation, and restorative justice.

 In 1996